 INVESTMENT AUTHORITY

 This Investment Policy (the “Policy”) is adopted by the Fort Bend County Commissioners Court as the governing body of Fort Bend County in accordance with Section 116.112(a), of the Texas Local Government Code and Title X. Chapter 2256, §2256.005 of the Texas Government Code.
 The County Commissioners shall appoint under Section 2256.005 (f) of the Texas Government Code, the Investment Officer or Officers who, under the direction of the Fort Bend County Commissioners’ Court, may invest the County funds that are not immediately required to pay obligations of Fort Bend County (“the County”).
 The person appointed by Commissioners Court as Investment Officer will hereafter be referred to as “County Investment Officer”.
+The County may contract with a SEC registered investment management firm to provide for the investment and management of funds under its control.
+The investment adviser(s) in the investment management firm are considered to be an Investment Officer(s) of the County.

 I.1 Investment Timing Committee